-Participants will understand the impact of prescription stimulants on the human body and model safe medication practices with their peers.
+- Participants will be able to articulate how prescription stimulants impact the human body. - Participants will be able to model safe medication practices to their peers and community.

 - Internet Connection

 - Handout for each member of the group

 - Computer to play video

 - Videos (linked below)